 Clarity is a useful service for entrepreneurs.
 For a fixed price per minute, you can call business experts for advice and feedback.
 If you have an idea and want experienced input, check out this service.

 Launchrock makes it easy to setup a “coming soon” page to explain your business idea.
 Prospective clients can give you their email addresses, so you can let them know when you’re open for business.
 It’s a great way to gauge demand and get feedback, while you finish working on setting up your business.

 If you plan on selling a new product or have a creative project in mind, Kickstarter could help you launch your new business to thousands of clients.
 You submit your project, and people “pre-pay” for your product or donate to your project to help you get started.
 One thing to note, to run a successful funding project, you will be required to invest a lot of time creating a compelling video and producing beautiful images and text.

 If you haven’t set up a website yet, the first thing you’ll need is a domain name, so people can find your website and email you.
-You’ll need hosting to “publish” your site to the internet.
-While some services specialize in one or service or the other, many top domain registrars also offer hosting.
+You’ll need a hosting service to “publish” your site to the internet.

 Finding a domain name that’s available for your business can be frustrating.
 Here are some ideas that could help (and some things to avoid):

 1. Check out other domain extensions.
 Although most .com domains have already been purchased, there are dozens of other top-level domain (TLD) extensions available.
 Some popular ones include .co, .io, .fm and .net.
 Use domai.nr to find available domains.

 2. Add prefix or suffixes.
 Try adding a prefix or suffix to your brand name that reflects what you are offering.
 Here are some suggestions: